 - maintain the pressure

-- relax it but maintain the string contact
+- relax the pressure but maintain the string contact

-- release it entirely from the string and then rearticulate when needed again
+- release the finger entirely from the string and then rearticulate it when needed again

 The following example illustrates these different possibilities:

-Maintaining constantly the finger pressure of the non-sounding finger(s) in a broken doublestop adds an enormous amount of unnecessary tension to the hand and is normally not a reccomendable thing to do.
-Whether we remove the non-sounding finger from the string entirely or just relax it (while its maintaining string contact) is achoice we can make depending on the circumstances.
+Maintaining constantly the finger pressure of the non-sounding finger(s) in a broken doublestop adds an enormous amount of unnecessary tension to the hand and is normally not a recommendable thing to do.
+Whether we remove the non-sounding finger from the string entirely or just relax it (while it’s maintaining string contact) is a choice we can make depending on the circumstances.
 But without a doubt, relaxing the fingers when they are not in use is an absolutely fundamental technical principle that will help keep our hand flexible, alive and responsive even in the fastest repetitive passages.
-In fact it is the need to maintain constant finger contact that makes passages in “real” doublestops normally so much more difficult than passages in broken doublestops.
+In fact, it is the need to maintain constant finger contact that makes passages in “real” doublestops normally so much more difficult than passages in broken doublestops.